captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## ROBYN:
 Right.
 (She gets up.)
-(But SHARON isn't ready to be left done.)
+(But SHARON isn't ready to be left alone.)
 ---
 ## SHARON:
 I can't get ahold of my son.

 ---
 ## ROBYN:
 You called him?